-Berkeley was traditionally considered something of an outlier among the T14 for the greater emphasis they place on GPA.
-While this appears to still be their practice, they are very close to their peer schools, having a 25th percentile at 163 and a 75th at 170.
+Berkeley was traditionally considered an outlier among the T14 for the greater emphasis they place on GPA.
+While this appears to be their practice still, they are very close to their peer schools, having a 25th percentile at 163 and a 75th at 170.
 So any high side 160s LSAT score might be good enough for Berkeley.

-The other schools in this group have a more traditional hard line whereby the lower the LSAT is the higher the GPA necessary to balance it out.
-Perhaps the big difference between these schools and those above them is that LSAT score wise 170+ scores give you a great shot of admittance even with a fairly low (~3.5) GPA.
-172 in particular looks like the magic bullet.
-A 172 is a good (great even) LSAT score for the middle T14, and it will probably draw some scholarship money offers as well.
+The other schools in this group have a more traditional hard-line whereby the lower the LSAT is, the higher the GPA necessary to balance it out.
+Perhaps the big difference between these schools and those above them is that LSAT score-wise 170+ scores give you a great shot of admittance even with a relatively low (~3.5) GPA.
+172, in particular, looks like the magic bullet.
+A 172 is a good (great even) LSAT score for the middle T14, and it will probably draw some scholarship money offers.

-Higher and perhaps you start to run in to what is called ‘yield protection’: schools will tend to waitlist rather than accept students they feel are perhaps out of their league, and will wait from a further show of interest on the applicant’s part before admitting them.
-Note that being waitlisted in a such a situation may mean you are in an excellent position to get $$$ from the school if you do show heavy interest.
-Generally, hovering in the 169+ range here should be enough to see some scholarship offers from the middle T14 schools.
+Higher and perhaps you start to run into what is called ‘yield protection’: schools will tend to waitlist rather than accept students they feel are perhaps out of their league and wait for a further show of interest on the applicant’s part before admitting them.
+Note that being waitlisted in such a situation may mean you are in an excellent position to get $$$ from the school if you show heavy interest.
+Hovering in the 169+ range here should be enough to see some scholarship offers from the middle T14 schools.

 Good LSAT Score at Duke, Cornell, Northwestern, and Georgetown- The Rest of the T14

-I would caution applicants not to make too much of Northwestern’s slightly lower 25th percentile.
-Northwestern really is serious about their emphasis on work experience, and someone who already has demonstrated success in the business world can expect a boost that may make up for a lower LSAT score.
+Northwestern is serious about its emphasis on work experience.
+Someone who already has demonstrated success in the business world can expect a boost that may make up for a lower LSAT score.
 That said, such applicants usually boast a high GPA too.
 Northwestern also is purportedly fond of ‘splitter’ applicants with a high LSAT score.
 It appears from looking at LawSchoolNumbers that a 172 tends to score an acceptance at Northwestern even with a GPA in the lower 3.0-3.5 range.

 At these schools, a 170 or better is again a magic bullet.
-After that, as LSAT score goes down GPA has to go up to balance it for the best chance of receiving a letter of acceptance.
-Typically by the time you hit the 25th percentile for LSAT score, an applicant then needs around 75th percentile GPA to see a good result.
-So taking Duke as and example, those admitted to Duke with an LSAT score of 166 (the 25th percentile LSAT) typically had a 3.8 or better GPA.
+After that, as the LSAT score goes down, GPA has to go up to balance it for the best chance of receiving a letter of acceptance.
+Typically, when you hit the 25th percentile for LSAT score, an applicant then needs around 75th percentile GPA to see a good result.
+So taking Duke as an example, those admitted to Duke with an LSAT score of 166 (the 25th percentile LSAT) typically had a 3.8 or better GPA.

-Also, more people in this lower LSAT range are waitlisted when comparing them with high LSAT/low GPA splitters, indicating that in general there are a lot more candidates applying with these high GPA numbers for law schools to choose from.
+Also, a higher proportion of the people in this lower LSAT range are waitlisted compared to high LSAT/low GPA splitters, indicating that more candidates are applying with high GPA numbers.
 In other words, high GPA/low LSAT students are less scarce and therefore slightly less in demand.
-At schools in this tier, it is clearly somewhat better to be applying with the high end LSAT score (~171) and a slightly worse GPA than the other way around.
+At schools in this tier, it is clearly somewhat better to be applying with the high-end LSAT score (~171) and a slightly worse GPA than the other way around.

 This has been a brief tour of the LSAT score game in the rarefied atmosphere of T14 admissions.
-For a lengthier discussion of the law school admissions you may find it helpful to consult a book on the subject, such as the well known Ivey Guide to Law School Admissions.
+For a lengthier discussion of law school admissions, you may find it helpful to consult a book on the subject, such as the well-known Ivey Guide to Law School Admissions.